danmanners/personal-website/content/posts/2020-10-p2-k3s-do-zerotier-gitops.md

 ## ZeroTier

-Navigate to the the [Zerotier Network page](https://my.zerotier.com/network), log in, and click **Create a Network**.
+Navigate to the the [ZeroTier Network page](https://my.zerotier.com/network), log in, and click **Create a Network**.
 Click on the newly created ID and ensure that the Access Control settings are set to **Private**.
 You may also want to set a real name for this network instead of the random words it creates initially.
 Make a note of the newly created ID, but for simplicity sake let's pretend that it's `ba0348ec2d6679b4`.

 That's it for the moment, but we'll be right back in a few minutes.